NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/02-cursor-setup/index.md

 ### Why Cursor for This Workshop?

-- **Free tier with GPT-4.1** - No API keys or subscriptions needed to get started
-- **Familiar interface** - Based on VS Code, so minimal learning curve
-- **Multiple AI interaction modes** - Chat, inline suggestions, and code completion
-- **Professional-grade features** - Everything you need for real development work
+Cursor is an ideal choice for people new to learning AI-assisted development because it removes the typical barriers that prevents many from getting started.
+The platform offers a generous free tier with GPT-4.1 access, meaning you can begin experimenting with advanced AI features immediately without needing API keys, subscriptions, or complex setup procedures.
+Since Cursor is built on the same foundation as VS Code, you'll find yourself in a familiar environment that minimizes the learning curve while maximizing your ability to focus on AI concepts rather than wrestling with a new interface.
+The editor provides multiple AI interaction modes—including chat, inline suggestions, and intelligent code completion—all integrated seamlessly into a professional-grade development environment that mirrors what you'll use in real-world projects.

 ## Installation and Setup